Kingdoms of Amalur: Reckoning: Audio

-The music was mainly composed by Grant Kirkhope, who had notably worked on mutliple games for British developer Rare.
+The music was mainly composed by Grant Kirkhope, who had notably worked on multiple games for British developer Rare.
 Reckoning was Kirkhope's first project working full-time in the United States, having left Rare to pursue a wider range of music jobs.
 He also opted for strong melodies which would only play once or twice during exploration rather than looping ambience.
 Kirkhope later described his approach on the game as taking it "a step at a time", writing some tracks such as the main theme early on and several others fairly late into production.
 The main theme was his first track for the game, with Kirkhope deciding on a large orchestral score to match its high fantasy setting.
 His first ambient track was the opening area of Dalentarth, which was the first in-game area to be completed.
 He drew direct inspiration from John Williams's work on the Harry Potter films, with the boss themes in particular being inspired by Williams's work.

 The score was performed by the City of Prague Philharmonic Orchestra, with Nic Raine arranging and James Fitzpatrick producing.
 Raine and Fitzpatrick also acted as conductors.
 Different regions of the world had different instrumental elements in the lead, such as Dalentarth having a "wondrous element" emulating a dark fairy tale, and the open area called the Plains of Erethal focusing on strings.
 For the zone Alabastra, which had a large number of crystals, Kirkhope used a waterphone to add a "weird metallic sound".
 Alongside Kirkhope's work, tracks for the game's inns and taverns were composed and performed by Mark Cromer, who had previously worked on the Civilization series.

-When choosing the extensive voice, the team both chose a variety of accents and ensured they would not clash with either each other or the Amalur setting.
+When choosing the large voice cast, the team both chose a variety of accents, and worked so the voices would not clash with either each other or the Amalur setting.
 They also included a wide variety of character responses for non-essential characters, contrasting against other games including Elder Scrolls titles which had become notorious for repetitive dialogue.
 The voice work was described as "a huge management issue".
 It was estimated that the game had over 50,000 lines of voiced dialogue.